 This course explores barriers and facilitators of maintaining health through a food systems lens.
-Major themes include the global food supply from the lens of economics and human behavior, global food and nutrition security, animal and plant production and consumption, nutrition and diseases, educating stakeholders, sustainability with growing/raising foods and biotechnology.
+Relying on the disciplines of animal sciences, food science, and human nutrition, the course investigates and reflects on the issues of global food and nutrition from economic, food science, nutrition and animal science perspectives.
+Major themes include the global food supply from the lens of economics and human behavior, global food and nutrition security, animal and plant production and consumption, nutrition and diseases, educating stakeholders, sustainability with growing/raising foods and biotechnology and packaging.
 These themes are represented on an international level, with local and regional examples presented for classroom discussions and activities.
-Through field trips to local facilities (farms - animals and aquatic, gardens, and pilot plants), classroom discussions, reflections, and assignments; students will grapple with the essential question of the feasibility to improve global health through food systems.
+Through field trips to local facilities (farms - animals and aquatic, gardens, and pilot plants), classroom discussions, reflections, and assignments students will grapple with the essential question of the feasibility to improve global health through food systems.
 The course will culminate with a presentation in which students synthesize the insights from this course and how they will implement it within their future career.
 3 credits.